mrferos/comfort/README.md

 ## Usage

-Using Comfort entails defining your schema like we do above which returns an callable to be used like so:
+Using Comfort entails defining your schema like we do above which returns a callable to be used like so:
 ```php
 $data = $registrationSchema($jsonData);
 ```